zaffnet/nteract/packages/transforms-full/README.md

 npm install @nteract/transforms-full
 ```

-Note: React and Immutable are peer dependencies you'll have to install yourself.
+Note: React is a peer dependencies you'll have to install yourself.

 ## Usage